Asbestos in Australian Homes: What Inspectors Need to Know

 - Location — ACMs in high-traffic areas or areas subject to disturbance are higher risk than those in undisturbed locations

-- Division 5 surveys (management surveys) — identify the presence and condition of ACMs.
-Most states require the inspector to be a competent person with relevant training
+- Management surveys (Division 5) — identify the presence and condition of ACMs in an occupied building.
+Most states require the inspector to be a competent person with relevant training in asbestos identification and assessment

-- Division 6 surveys (refurbishment/demolition surveys) — more invasive, involving access to all areas including behind linings.
+- Refurbishment and demolition surveys (Division 6) — more invasive, involving access to all areas including behind wall linings.
 Typically requires a licensed asbestos assessor

 Documentation requirements